Steppdroid/DJI-GO-4-Translations-Unofficial/Release/Readme.txt

 -Auto enable Do Not Disturb mode
 -Force screen on while app is open
 -FORCE FCC
--No forced updates - firmware or app<br>
+-No forced updates - firmware or app
 -Fake login - You can either login with your real account (online) or use the fake accout.
 To use the fake account you have to go offline (airplane mode) and put any non-numeric characters in the login box
 ---------------------------------